Surfing Puerto Rico / Everything You Need to Know

 Pool’s

 Suited for intermediate to advanced surfers.
-Pools is a pretty shallow reef break with a few scattered right and left peaks.
-A juicy wave that packs a punch when it’s overhead.
-Fun and rippable when in the shoulder to head high range.
+Pools is a shallow reef break with a few scattered right and left peaks.
+It’s a juicy wave that packs a punch when it’s overhead, but is fun and rippable in the shoulder- to head-high range.
 Works best on N, NW, and NE swells and has some wind protection from the NE trades.

 Domes

 Caters to all levels of experience and all kinds of wave craft riders when it’s smaller.
-Domes breaks over a fairly shallow rock reef.
-Works best on N, NW, and NE swells with SE winds.
-Mostly rights with some lefts.
-When bigger and doing its thing, the rights are the main attraction as they tend to be long and hollow.
+Domes breaks over a fairly shallow rock reef and works best on N, NW, and NE swells with SE winds.
+It features mostly rights, with some lefts.
+When bigger and doing its thing, the rights are the main attraction, as they tend to be long and hollow.

 surfing puerto rico domes